-This is the best ever, creamiest easy vegan fettuccini Alfredo.
-A bold statement I know.
-But you won’t even believe that this Fettuccini Alfredo is vegan, dairy-free, and plant-based.
+This is the best ever, creamiest Easy Vegan Fettuccine Alfredo Sauce with NO cashews.
+A bold statement, I know.
+But you won’t even believe that this Fettuccine Alfredo is vegan, dairy-free, and plant-based.
+This sauce is made without coconut milk, cauliflower, cashew cream, or dairy-based heavy cream.

-My boyfriend challenged me to make an Alfredo sauce as good as Olive Garden’s (his favorite Alfredo).
+My husband challenged me to make an Alfredo sauce as good as Olive Garden’s (his favorite pasta and fav traditional Alfredo sauce).
 And thus, this easy vegan pasta dish was born.
 The best part about this Alfredo?
 It’s ready in under 30 minutes, making it an amazing weeknight meal.
 Or it could even be an easy date night dinner!

-This non-dairy Alfredo sauce only has 6 ingredients (not including salt & pepper!).
+This non-dairy Alfredo cream sauce only has 6 ingredients (not including salt & black pepper!).
 They are:

 - Vegan Butter, I’m using Country Crock Plant Butter